shwezhu/shwezhu.github.io/content/post/golang/basics/017-interface-relearn.md

 `user1` is an interface, it holds an pointer value: `&Admin{name:"user1"}`, however, its type is still a `User` neither `*User` nor `*Admin`.

 Some people say that Go’s interfaces are dynamically typed, but that is misleading.
-They are statically typed: a variable of interface type always has the same static type, and even though at run time the value stored in the interface variable may change type, that value will always satisfy the interface.
+They are statically typed: **a variable of interface type always has the same static type**, and even though at run time **the value stored in the interface variable** may change type, that value will always satisfy the interface.

 ## 2. The representation of an interface